stephanediondev/elasticsearch-admin/documentation/ES_VERSION_TRACKING.md

 - Reintroduce five-minute and fifteen-minute load averages on Linux #15907 (issues: #12049, #14741)
 - Add REST _ingest/pipeline to get all pipelines #19603 (issue: #19585)
 - Adds tombstones to cluster state for index deletions #17265 (issues: #16358, #17435)
+- Extend reroute with an option to force assign stale primary shard copies #15708 (issue: #14739)

 ### 2.3.0